trekhleb/javascript-algorithms/src/algorithms/graph/prim/README.md

 # Prim's Algorithm

-In computer science, **Prim's algorithm** is a greedy algorithm that finds a minimum spanning tree for a weighted undirected graph.
+In computer science, **Prim's algorithm** is a greedy algorithm that finds a minimum spanning tree(shortest distance to reach every node) for a weighted undirected graph.

 The algorithm operates by building this tree one vertex at a time, from an arbitrary starting vertex, at each step adding